shakil-babu/codePic/README.md

 ## - codePic -
-A simple and beautiful app for create screenshot of your source code.
-It's easy to use, There are some of options like background, themes, width, language etc.
+A simple and beautiful app to create screenshots of your source code.
+It's easy to use and includes several customization options like background, themes, width, language, and more.

 ## - Features -
-1. **Background** - can change a code background using this feature.
+1. **Background** - You can change the background color of your code snippet.
-2. **Theme** - Also can change a theme with the help of this option.
+2. **Theme** - Easily switch between different themes to style your code.
-3. **Language** - There are more than 26 languages to customize your code.
-Easily you can create a screenshot based on your source code and language.
+3. **Language** - Supports more than 26 programming languages.
+You can select your preferred language to format your code accordingly.

-4. **Padding** - In background color, you can assign padding if you want There are more than 4 padding options.
+4. **Padding** - You can add padding to your code block.
+There are more than 4 padding options available.

-5. **Width** - You can set width based on your source code.
+5. **Width** - Set the width of your code block based on your content.
-6. **Image** - can change a image title using this feature.
+6. **Image** - You can customize the image title using this feature.

 ## - Live preview -
 [view codepic](https://codepic.vercel.app)

 ## - Usages -
-After visit [codepic](https://codepic.vercel.app), first you can see the UI like below -
+After visiting [codepic](https://codepic.vercel.app), you’ll see a user interface like this:

 ![img](https://i.ibb.co/3Fcr96N/fiirst.png)

-Then, you have to write or paste code, After wrote or paste you'll see a button called submit.
-Then, click the button and see -
+Next, write or paste your source code into the editor.
+Once you’ve entered your code, you’ll see a Submit button.
+Click it, and you'll get an output like this:

 ![img](https://i.ibb.co/dt3vhLw/2nd.png)

-Now you've some of options whices are already mentioned top of the page.
-If you need to customize you can with the help of appbar options.
+At this point, you can start customizing your code snippet using the options available in the app bar.

-You can easily change code background , theme, width, language and padding. after complete customization easily can save with the help of icon button.
+You can easily change the code background, theme, width, language, and padding.
+After completing your customization, click the download icon button to save your beautiful code shot.

 ## - Some shots using codepic -